 So what should you pay attention to and work on?
 Here are some examples of what influences brand image:

-• Quality of products/services - please note that company image is based on honesty towards the recipients, so communication regarding products or services should correspond to their actual quality and be as objective as possible.
+- Quality of products / services - it should be remembered that the company's image is based on honesty towards recipients, so communication regarding products or services should correspond to their actual quality and be as objective as possible.
 Of course, each brand has an impact on how its products or services are perceived by recipients.
 For example, by taking care of the appropriate graphic design or making potential customers aware of the benefits of purchasing products or services.

 The brand image is created on the basis of recipients' experiences, on the basis of which they form their own opinions.
 The key to all this is the well-thought-out action of the brand, which consists in minimizing the discrepancies between identity and image.